Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 3. Cloudflare Enterprise

-Autonomous comes with Cloudflare Enterprise CDN, with edge caching done by default.
+Autonomous comes with Cloudflare Enterprise CDN, which includes edge caching by default.

-The Flexible plan also offers Cloudflare Enterprise CDN as an add-on, but due to the plan’s technical limitation of CPU and Memory resources, we can’t fully enjoy the benefits of Cloudflare.
+The Flexible plan also offers Cloudflare Enterprise CDN as an add-on.
+Still, due to the plan’s technical limitation of CPU and Memory resources, we can’t fully enjoy the benefits of Cloudflare.

 4. Multiple PHP Versions

-If you are hosting multiple sites on a Cloudways flexible, you can’t set different PHP versions for each.
+If you are hosting multiple sites on a Cloudways flexible plan, you can’t set different PHP versions for each.
 You need to go to server settings and select a single PHP version, which will be applied to all the applications hosted on the server.

 At Autonomous, you can choose a different PHP version for each application.
-Just select the application and open the settings, and the required PHP version will be selected.
+Just select the application and open its settings, and the required PHP version will be selected automatically.

 5. Automated Backups